-Virginia has been grappling in recent years with how to meaningfully apply environmental justice—the effort to ensure that low-income or minority communities aren’t disproportionately harmed by pollution and other environmental threats.
+Virginia has been grappling in recent years with how to meaningfully apply environmental justice—the effort to ensure that low-income or BIPOC communities aren’t disproportionately harmed by pollution and other environmental threats.

 A major court win last week for the people of Union Hill could help move the needle in the right direction.

 “I was ecstatic.
 I had to sit down.
 My legs started shaking, I was so excited,” said Richard Walker of the moment he heard about the outcome.
 “I immediately called my cousin.
 All she could do was scream and cry.”